bast/interfacing-rust-python/README.md

-# interfacing-rust-python
-Slides and material for "Interfacing Rust and Python"
+# Slides and material for "Interfacing Python and Rust"